 Central Siem Reap and Pub Street

 The central shopping and restaurant area is concentrated around the south of the city near the Old Market.
 Nearly every week a new bar, boutique, massage spa, or restaurant seems to open; such is the pace of development.
 What can seem a sleepy town by day (because everyone is at the temples) is teeming with people in high season after sunset, with tuktuks and motos jostling for space on the small streets.
 Perhaps the most famous street in town is Pub Street – no guesses where the name comes from.
-Dominated by two night clubs – Temple Club and Angkor What?, it is lined with bars and restaurants, and is the go-to place for travellers looking for a large night out.
+Dominated by two night clubs – Temple Club and Angkor What?, it is lined with bars and restaurants, and is the go-to place for travelers looking for a large night out.
 For those who prefer a quieter evening, the adjoining alleys are host to a myriad of smaller, idiosyncratic establishments – many of which are just as quaint to explore in the day time as at night.

 For a more Cambodian experience, it’s best to head out towards Phnom Penh on the national route six to visit Psar Leu market, or take a trip down Khmer Pub Street one evening to see how to party the Khmer way.